EddyVerbruggen/SocialSharing-PhoneGap-Plugin/README.md

 ## 4b.
 Usage on Windows Phone
-The Javascript API is ofcourse the same as for iOS and Android, but the possibilities are quite limited.
+The available methods on WP8 are: `available`, `canShareViaEmail`, `share` and `shareViaEmail`.
+Currently the first two always return true, but this may change in the future in case I can find a way to truly detect the availability.

-Windows Phone supports two flavours: message only, or a combination of message, title and link.
+The `share` function on WP8 supports two flavours: message only, or a combination of message, title and link.

 Beware: for now please pass null values for all non used attributes, like in the examples below.